Retina display

-The Retina display has since expanded to most Apple product lines, such as Apple Watch, iPhone, iPod Touch, iPad, iPad Mini, iPad Air, iPad Pro, MacBook, MacBook Air, MacBook Pro, iMac, and Apple's computer monitors such as the Studio Display and Pro Display XDR, some of which have never had non-Retina displays.
+The Retina display has since expanded to most Apple product lines, such as Apple Watch, iPhone, iPod Touch, iPad, iPad Mini, iPad Air, iPad Pro, MacBook, MacBook Neo, MacBook Air, MacBook Pro, iMac, and Apple's computer monitors such as the Studio Display, Pro Display XDR, and Studio Display XDR, some of which have never had non-Retina displays.
 Apple uses various marketing terms to differentiate between its LCD and OLED displays having various resolutions, contrast levels, color reproduction, or refresh rates.
-It is known as Liquid Retina display for the iPhone XR, iPad Air (4th generation), iPad Mini (6th generation), iPad Pro (3rd generation) and later versions, and Retina 4.5K display for the iMac.
+It is known as Liquid Retina display for the iPhone XR, iPad Air (4th generation), iPad Mini (6th generation), iPad Pro (3rd generation) and later models, and Retina 4.5K display for the iMac.

 Apple's Retina displays do not have a fixed minimum pixel density, but vary depending on and at what distance the user would typically be viewing the screen.
-Where on smaller devices held or worn closer to the user’s eyes, such as watches and phones, the displays must have very high pixel density for the pixels to be indiscernible to the user, for displays viewed from farther away, such as those of notebook or desktop computers, slightly less pixel density is required in order to achieve the same angular resolution.
+Where on smaller devices held or worn closer to the user's eyes, such as watches and phones, the displays must have very high pixel density for the pixels to be indiscernible to the user, for displays viewed from farther away, such as those of notebook or desktop computers, slightly less pixel density is required in order to achieve the same angular resolution.
 Later products have had additional improvements, such as an increase in the screen size, contrast ratio, or pixel density.
 Apple has used names such as Retina HD display, Retina 5K display, Super Retina HD display, Super Retina XDR display, and Liquid Retina display for various iterations.